rayash101/Rand-Ashour-s-Projects/Sporting Goods Shopping Application/README.md

 - Automatically calculate the total price — including discounts and bundle offers.
 - Exit or continue shopping interactively from the command line.

+## How to Run
+- Run: python main-1.py
 ## Features

 - **Abstract Base Class (`StoreSection`)**